danfinlay/Bloccoli/README.md

 Yes!
 You can make the blocks do almost anything Javscript can do!
 Sanitization of Javascript calls to avoid improper use of cookies, etc coming soon!

+####Future Block Module Hopes:
+*More complete website interaction
+*A 2D drawing/animation/games engine, like Processing.js, Paper.js, or Rafael.js
+*A 3D modeling system like OpenJSCAD
+*A 3D Games engine like Voxel.js
+*More...

 ##Modifying the Core

 ###Current design: